-Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities / DEGREE in Logistics and Maritime Business Year: First, Second, Third (Fourth) Term: First, Second, Third ECTS Credits: 6 Teaching Staff: UPF Languages - Pompeu Fabra University Language of instruction: German
+Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities /

+Language of instruction: German

+GENERAL OBJECTIVES:

-General subject learning objectives GENERAL OBJECTIVES: • To consolidate, deepen and widen students' communicative competence in German through the practice of the different linguistic skills in an academic and professional context.
-To acquire linguistic knowledge corresponding to CEFR level A1 as described in the Common European Framework of Reference for Languages (CEFR).
-The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union.
-To promote awareness of and respect for the cultures where the language studied is spoken.
-Introduce learning and communication techniques and strategies Introduce basic verb tense system and structures Introduce systems for learning vocabulary Introduce language and techniques to facilitate communication Introduce basic writing techniques
+- To consolidate, deepen and widen students' communicative competence in German through the practice of the different linguistic skills in an academic and professional context. - To acquire linguistic knowledge corresponding to CEFR level A1 as described in the Common European Framework of Reference for Languages (CEFR).
+The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. - To promote awareness of and respect for the cultures where the language studied is spoken. - Introduce learning and communication techniques and strategies - Introduce basic verb tense system and structures - Introduce systems for learning vocabulary - Introduce language and techniques to facilitate communication - Introduce basic writing techniques

-SPECIFIC OBJECTIVES Reading comprehension To understand the general and specific ideas of texts relating to day-to-day communication To know how to predict the content of a text using non-linguistic resources To understand simple authentic or simplified texts (press adverts, posters, instructions etc.) Listening comprehension To understand general and specific information in French relating to familiar communicative situations To extract specific information from simple, familiar spoken texts (explanations, instructions etc.) Written expression • To produce simple written texts in the form of postcards, letters etc., and simple descriptions of people and places Spoken expression To be able to participate in a simple conversation in German
+- To understand the general and specific ideas of texts relating to day-to-day communication - To know how to predict the content of a text using non-linguistic resources - To understand simple authentic or simplified texts (press adverts, posters, instructions etc.)

+- To understand general and specific information in French relating to familiar communicative situations - To extract specific information from simple, familiar spoken texts (explanations, instructions etc.)

+To produce simple written texts in the form of postcards, letters etc., and simple descriptions of people and places

+To be able to participate in a simple conversation in German